Doctoral Program

 The following shall be taken into account when appointing the court:

-• It must be made up of three full members: a president, a secretary and a member, as well as two substitutes.
-Of the full members, one must belong to the University of La Laguna and the other two must be external to it and, in any case, with a civil service or contractual relationship with other universities or research organizations.
-The substitutes will include one from the University of La Laguna and another belonging to institutions outside it.
-The first will replace the possible absence of the full member of the tribunal belonging to the University of La Laguna, and the second, the absence of any of the other full members.
+• It must be composed of three full members: a president, a secretary, and a member, as well as two alternates.
+Of the full members, one must belong to the University of La Laguna, and the other two must be external and, in all cases, have a civil service or contractual relationship with other universities or research organizations.
+The alternates will include one from the University of La Laguna and another from institutions outside the University of La Laguna.
+The first will substitute for the possible absence of a full member of the panel from the University of La Laguna, and the second for the absence of any of the other full members.

 • Of the external members, there may not be more than one member belonging to the same university, or public or private center.